 The Company's unaudited condensed interim financial statements have been prepared in accordance with U.S. GAAP and the rules and regulations of the SEC for interim financial information and the instructions to Form 10-Q. Accordingly, the financial statements do not include all of the information and footnotes required by U.S. GAAP.
 In the opinion of management, all adjustments considered for a fair presentation have been included.
 Operating results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020 or any other period.
-The accompanying unaudited condensed interim financial statements should be read in conjunction with the Company's audited financial statements and notes thereto included in the Company's Form 8-K filed with the SEC on May 20, 2020.
+The accompanying unaudited condensed interim financial statements should be read in conjunction with the Company's audited financial statements and notes thereto included in the Company's prospectus filed with the SEC on May 20, 2020, as well as the Company's audited balance sheet statement and notes thereto included in the Company's Form 8-K filed with the SEC on May 28, 2020.